alathiya/Optimizing-Azure-ML-pipeline/README.md

 - evaluation_interval: The frequency for applying the policy.
 Each time the training script logs the primary metric counts as one interval.

 - delay_evaluation: The number of intervals to delay policy evaluation.
 Use this parameter to avoid premature termination of training runs.
 If specified, the policy applies every multiple of evaluation_interval that is greater than or equal to delay_evaluation.

+### Benefits of using Bandit Policy:
+- Bandit policy is based on slack factor/slack amount and evaluation interval.
+Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.
+- In this project, the early termination policy is applied at every interval when metrics are reported, starting at evaluation interval 5.
+Any run whose best metric is less than (1/(1+0.1) or 91% of the best performing run will be terminated.
+- This Policy ensures that experiment is not terminated too early at the sametime it does not indefinately for long hours without improvements.

 ## AutoML
 AutoML settings represents the configuration for submitting an automated ML experiment in Azure Machine Learning.
 This configuration object contains and persists the parameters for configuring the experiment run, as well as the training data to be used at run time.